MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/advanced-features.md

 After completing the integration steps on both portals, you'll be able to see relevant alerts in the device details or user details page.

-## Web content filtering - ADD
+## Web content filtering
 Block access to websites containing unwanted content and track web activity across all domains.
 To specify the web content categories you want to block, create a [web content filtering policy](https://security.microsoft.com/preferences2/web_content_filtering_policy).
 Ensure you have network protection in block mode when deploying the [Microsoft Defender for Endpoint security baseline](https://devicemanagement.microsoft.com/#blade/Microsoft_Intune_Workflows/SecurityBaselineSummaryMenu/overview/templateType/2).

-## Unified audit log - ADD
-When an audited activity is performed by a user or admin, an audit record is generated and stored in the Office 365 audit log for your organization.
-For more information, see the [Search the audit log in the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance?view=o365-worldwide).

-## Share endpoint alerts with Microsoft Compliance Center - ADD
+## Share endpoint alerts with Microsoft Compliance Center
 Forwards endpoint security alerts and their triage status to Microsoft Compliance Center, allowing you to enhance [insider risk management](https://go.microsoft.com/fwlink/?linkid=2135356) policies with alerts and remediate internal risks before they cause harm.
 Forwarded data is processed and stored in the same location as your Office 365 data.

 ## Microsoft Intune connection